riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 ...
 ```

-As you can se there are a lot options to play with, bot for now what is important for us is section where datasources are described.
+As you can see, there are a lot options to play with, but for now what is important for us is section where datasources are described.

-**Remember that yaml format is very sensitive to any kind of empty signs, additional signs**
+**Remember that yaml format is very sensitive to any kind of whitespace signs, tabulators**

-So first configuration should look something like this:
+First configuration should look something like this:

 {{< highlight yaml "linenos=inline,hl_lines=8 15-17,linenostart=0" >}}
 datasources: